Food & drinks

 Makloubeh is cooked rice with spices.
 It means “turning upside down” in Arabic.

-After rice is cooked, they turn the hot pot upside down into a big dish, then put a grilled chicken on it.
-This is also one of the hospitable dishes.
+After the rice is ready, they turn the hot pot upside down into a big dish, then put a grilled chicken on it.
+It is also one of the hospitable dishes.

 Palestinian people love to eat it with yogurt.